 Carbon monoxide and two other dangerous environmental gases—nitric oxide and hydrogen sulfide—are present in our bodies in very small quantities.
 These gases appear to play a vital role in a wide range of body processes.

 One process involving CO is the transfer of nerve impulses from one neuron, or nerve cell, to another.
 This transfer is called neurotransmission and is carried out by chemicals known as neurotransmitters.
 Carbon monoxide, nitric oxide, and hydrogen sulfide are all neurotransmitters.
 They behave a little differently from other chemicals in the category, however.

 Most neurotransmitters are stored in sacs called vesicles at the end of a neuron.
 The vesicles release the chemicals when a nerve impulse arrives.
 The molecules travel across the gap that is present between neurons and bind to receptors on the membrane of a second neuron.
 Once this union takes place, a new nerve impulse is generated in the second neuron.
-Some neurotransmitters have the opposite effect and stop a new nerve impulse from being generated, however.
+Some neurotransmitters have the opposite effect and stop a new nerve impulse from being generated.